christosgalano/Dir-Clone-Server/README.md

 # Directory Clone Server

-An FTP-like Server utilizing socket and thread programming with synchronization.
+An FTP-like server utilizing socket and thread programming with synchronization.
 A client makes a request to the server providing the server's directory to be cloned into results.
 A server can handle requests from multiple clients.

 ## Build and run instructions